William Woolfolk: Comic books

+Victims of the acute paper rationing of 1945-1949 which bankrupted many U.S. Publishing Companies during World War II, O.W.
+Comics Corp., had bought a catalogue business in order to get their paper rations during the war.
+They intended for the comic book series Mad Hatter to be published bi-monthly.
+However, Mad Hatter only lasted two series (Mad Hatter #1 & #2 were both released in 1946), after the printing company O.W.
+Comics, Corp. had contracted with screwed up their order.
+Instead of printing the 48-page Comic Book that had been planned and contracted for, the printing company produced a flimsy 32-pager, which required the comic pages to be eliminated from the finished stories, and the results were dreadful.
+Lawsuits were instituted against the printing firm by Oxton & Woolfolk, as well as many other publishers of the time, but the damage had already been done.
+M.C.
+Gaines bought out Animal Fables and turned it into a successful book, but O.W.
+Comics, Corp., sadly folded.

-After military service in the Army during World War II, he became a freelance magazine writer, eventually joining the staff of Shock Illustrated.
-Woolfolk also created O.W.
-Comics and the astronautics magazine Space World.
-He became famed as "The Shakespeare of Comics" during the Golden Age of Comics.
+Bill Woolfolk became famed as "The Shakespeare of Comics" during the Golden Age of Comics.
 After a decade of working at Fawcett, Detective Comics editor Mort Weisinger hired Woolfolk for Superman, a marketplace rival of Captain Marvel, one of the titles Woolfolk worked on.
 At the same time of his hiring, he was also working for Orbit and Timely and freelancing articles and stories to mainstream magazines.
 He accepted the offer to gain security.
 However, he clashed with Weisinger and continued to freelance with a wide variety of publishers.

 At the request of Kable News, he became a periodical publisher in 1955, launching the monthly gossip magazine Inside Story as a rival to Confidential.
 It eventually became the second best-selling scandal sheet in the trade.
 He eventually left publishing for novel writing and to work in television.

-Woolworth told the anthology Contemporary Authors:
+Woolfolk told the anthology Contemporary Authors:

 "Writing during the so-called Golden Age of comics, I soon became the best paid and most sought-after writer (there was little competition) in the field.
 I wrote for all the characters now so nostalgically remembered: Captain Marvel, Superman, Batman, Captain Midnight, Blackhawk, Plastic Man and many others.
 This work paid so well, was so easy to do, and so much fun, that my versatility might have come to an end forever.
 But the Golden Age passed, and I moved on."

-In 2002, he was awarded the Inkpot Award at Comic-Con International.
+In 2002, he was awarded the Inkpot Award at San Diego Comic-Con.